top of page

 RESEARCH TEAM

 Denise founded Shanthi Project in 2010 after introducing yoga to incarcerated juvenile offenders in Northampton County.
-After learning about the overall childhood trauma suffered by this population, Veres considered the circumstances that led to their incarceration, trained in trauma-informed practices, and designed a trauma-informed platform as the overarching building block for all of Shanthi Project’s programming.
-She spent the next decade researching the effects of Shanthi Project’s trauma-informed yoga and mindfulness programs on social-emotional, behavioral, and psychological traits that trauma can influence, and expanded Shanthi’s trauma-informed yoga and in-class mindfulness programs to include more than 200 K-12 public school classrooms, after-school and summer camp, and 350 sessions with incarcerated and recovery populations annually.
+After learning about the childhood trauma suffered by this population, Veres considered the circumstances that led to their incarceration; trained in trauma-informed practices; and designed a trauma-informed platform to serve as an overarching building block for Shanthi Project’s programming.
+She spent the next decade researching the effects of Shanthi Project’s trauma-informed yoga and mindfulness programs on the social-emotional, behavioral, and psychological traits that trauma can influence.
+Veres greatly expanded Shanthi’s trauma-informed yoga and in-class mindfulness programs.

 Mark J. Sciutto, PhD, Muhlenberg College

 Daniel began working with incarcerated individuals in 2012 when he joined the Northampton County Re-entry Coalition.
-His introduction to working with at risk youth was as a Research Assistant for Dr. Steinberg’s Juvenile Justice Lab at Temple University.
-Daniel serves on the Interim Subcommittee chair of State Attorney General Josh Shapiro’s Pennsylvania Re-entry Council to further advocate for individuals returning to the community after incarceration.
-Daniel also serves as Safe Harbor Easton’s Program Coordinator where he manages the residential behavioral modification program he co-authored for the organization in 2015.
+His introduction into working with at-risk youth was as a Research Assistant for Dr. Steinberg’s Juvenile Justice Lab at Temple University.
+Daniel served as the subcommittee chair of State Attorney General Josh Shapiro’s Pennsylvania Re-entry Council to further advocate for individuals returning to the community after incarceration.

 bottom of page